trampgeek/moodle-qtype_coderunner/README.md

-All going well, you should finish up with a user 'coderunner' and a program *runguard* in CodeRunner/coderunner/Sandbox/ with setuid-root capabilities. *runguard* should owned by root with the webserver user as its group.
+All going well, you should finish up with a user 'coderunner' and a program *runguard* in CodeRunner/coderunner/Sandbox/ with setuid-root capabilities. *runguard* should be owned by root with the webserver user as its group.
 This program should not be accessible to users other than root and the web server.